 Think You’re An Honest Person?
 Think Again!

-I’ve been doing this personal branding thing for a long time now.
-For nine years I’ve been digging into people’s brains to find out what makes them tick and therefore what’s important to their brand.
+I’ve been doing this personal branding thing for nearly 18 years now – digging into people’s brains to find out what makes them tick.

-When I come to the bit regarding people’s values and what it is that sets their moral compass (a very important aspect of the brand pyramid), there’s one that’s far and away the most commonly cited:
+When I ask people about their values and what it is that sets their moral compass (a very important aspect of the brand pyramid), there’s one value that’s far and away the most commonly cited:

 Maybe you’re someone for whom that’d be pretty high on your list too.
 (Which is a good thing I reckon, what with it being the best policy and all that.)
-But whilst the lion’s share of people know that honesty is a key value for them, it’s amazing how few have an firm answer to my follow-up question:
+But whilst a shed-load of people know honesty is a key value for them, it’s amazing how few have an firm answer to my follow-up question:

 “So what does honesty mean for you?”

-Out of the hundreds, maybe thousands, of people who have answered that question, only two have ever said “Yes”.
-And because it’s so rare, I stress tested it by giving them various scenarios and asking what their response would be.
-Turns out, they weren’t lying (again backing up their claims).
+Out of the hundreds, maybe thousands, of people who have answered that question, only two have ever said “Yes”*.
+For everybody else, the response tends to come with a caveat:

 “Well, it depends on how the other person might take it.”